rchain/rchain/node/README.md

 ### 3.1 REPL mode

-In REPL mode user is given ability to execute Rho-lang commands in REPL environment, which will be evaluated by the Rho-lang interpreter.
+In REPL mode users have the ability to execute Rho-lang commands in REPL environment, which will be evaluated by the Rho-lang interpreter.
 Note that at the moment - in REPL mode - no node-to-node communication is possible

 In order to execute node in REPL mode you need to run it with `--repl` flag.
 Note that in REPL mode all other flags will be ignored.